Background Operation #

 A small set of C functions manages RPCL background operation.
 Actually this set of functions is independent from RPCL, it works with any application communicating through the standard stdin/stdout/stderr file descriptors.

-is true). - The named pipes, .pid-files and necessary lock files are managed in
+- The named pipes, .pid-files and necessary lock files are managed in /run(where/var/runsymbolically links to).

 Backend Functions #